 Class 5 enjoyed celebrating this event by immersing ourselves in everything Italian: Italian maths (Roman numerals), Italian greetings, Italian art and an Italian feast!
 Take a look at us trying out foods like pesto pasta, olives, grissini breadsticks and neapolitan ice-cream- you can tell from our faces that the feast was delicious!
 We were particularly proud of our 'homemade' pizzas which we made in groups, selecting our favourite toppings.
 With regards to Italian culture, we learnt how Michelangelo took five years to paint the ceiling of the Sistine Chapel and certainly got a sore neck as result of his work, having to spend hours at the top of scaffolding bending backwards to look at what he was doing.

 The whole day was a real insight into the country of Italy.

 Together, we are off to a flying start.
-We have already started to build a close classroom community and have spent time talking about and sharing our dreams for this year and for the future.
+We have already started to build a close classroom community and have spent time talking about ourselves and getting to know each other ready for the exciting year ahead of us.

 Within our ‘Hero's journey’ topic, we have been immersing ourselves in all things to do with the 'learning pit' and having a growth mindset in our approach to all aspects of the curriculum.
 In English, we have enjoyed reading 'The Most Magnificent Thing' by Ashley Spires which tells the story of a little girl and her faithful companion who work as a team to persevere with their personal challenge and go through the ups and downs of achieving the goal together.
 Thank you to all Class 5 members who undertook the summer challenge of learning something new over the holidays.
 It was a real pleasure to hear the children talk about what they had managed to achieve and to also look at some photos of what they had been up to.

 Please visit Class Five soon to see what we’ve been up to…